kartoffelquadrat/BgpXox/README.md

  * Dynamic maintenance of parallel game sessions at runtime.
  * A self-hosted web-interface, strictly limited to game-specific functionality.

+ > Note: The web UI is based on an [existing open source implementation](https://github.com/angle943/tic-tac-toe).

 ## Setup